 Englishman River Falls is located in the same area as Englishman River Provincial Park.
 From Parksville, take Highway 4A (Alberni Hwy) towards Errington.
 Turn left onto Errington Road off Highway 4A (watch for directional signs posted on the highway).
 Follow Errington Road right to the end.

 At 3 km long and 1/2 km wide, Hamilton Marsh is the largest wetlands on Central Vancouver Island.

 The trails leading from the parking areas guide you through a beautiful privately owned forest all the way to the Marsh.
 The paths are narrow and full of rickety old bridges (as seen in the image above).
 So do be careful as you walk.

 Hamilton Marsh is located approximately 4 km north of Coombs on South Hilliers Road, just off the Alberni Highway (Highway 4) on the way to Port Alberni.
 There are two entrances to the Marsh on South Hilliers Road.
-The first one is just after you turn off of the Alberni Highway.
+The first one is just after you turn off the Alberni Highway.
 The second is a bit further down South Hilliers Road.
 Watch for large rocks on your left-hand side indicating the parking area(s).
-The second entrance is the easiest access to the Marsh and has the most available parking space.
+The second entrance is the most accessible access to the Marsh and has the most available parking space.

 Little Qualicum Falls

 There is 6 km of walking trails throughout the Qualicum Falls area.
 They all leave from either the Provincial Park campground or Little Qualicum Falls day-use area.
 The trails meander through old-growth and second-growth forests along the Little Qualicum River.

 For a relatively easy 3km walk, leave from the day-use area and follow the loop trail to view the lower and upper waterfalls.
 Lookout points are located along the trail and offer spectacular views.